 The Alliant Energy Foundation's Community Grants are directed to programs and projects that benefit the residents and communities in the three Midwestern states served by Alliant Energy's utility subsidiaries.

 Primary emphasis is given to organizations in areas where Alliant Energy has a presence and in communities where Alliant Energy employees live and work.

-Grants are distributed three times a year to qualifying organizations within the Alliant energy service territory.
+Grants are distributed two times a year to qualifying organizations within the Alliant energy service territory.
 Gifts typically range from $500 to $5,000.

 Areas of focus

-Environment: We help to protect the environment by supporting organizations that seek to educate, inform and advance environmental issues that impact or have the potential to impact the communities we serve.
+- Environment: We help protect the environment by supporting organizations that seek to educate, inform and advance environmental issues that have the potential to impact our communities.